ianmay/aws_hello_world/README.md

 }

 ```
-With these in place we can rework the `main.tf` and remove all the hard coded refrences.
-Heres the diff:
+With these in place, we can rework the `main.tf` and remove all the hard coded references.
+Here's the diff:

 ![image description](doc/assets/terrafrom_diff_1.png)